userguide-galaxea/Product_User_Guide/docs/Guide/A1/R1_Step_by_Step_Guide.md

 ![3.7_G1GEN2_attaching](assets/3.7_G1GEN2_attaching.png)

-- **Alignment Check:** Ensure that the three mounting holes around the gripper are aligned with the three mounting holes at the end of A1.
+- **Alignment Check:** Ensure that three mounting holes around the gripper are aligned with three mounting holes at the end of A1.
 - **Screw Fixation:** Once aligned, secure and tighten the gripper to the arm using the three screws provided.
 - **Final Check:** After tightening the screws, double-check the alignment and stability of the gripper.
 It should be firmly attached and not wobble or move independently of the robot arm.